rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 1. Select the tap tempo parameter.
 2. Press the encoder button at least 3 times to set the BPM based on the interval between taps.
 If more than 3 taps are entered, the average time between the last 3 is used.
 BPM is updated in real-time.

+### CV Input Modulation

+Many parameters can be modulated by the CV inputs.
+The CV inputs are 0-5V and can be used to modulate the BPM, output division/multiplication, pulse probability, swing amount, swing every, phase shift, duty cycle, waveform, level and offset.

+Each input can be assigned to one of the parameters above.
+The CV input can be attenuated or offset by using configuration parameters.

+1. Navigate to the selected CV Input parameter.
+2. Click the encoder to enter edit mode.
+3. Use the encoder to select the desired parameter to be modulated.
+4. Click the encoder to exit edit mode.
+5. Optionally, navigate to the attenuation and offset parameters for each CV input and set the desired values in a similar way.

 ### Save/Load Configuration